-Ten interdisciplinary research teams at Duke have been selected to receive the 2014-2015 Duke Institute for Brain Sciences Research Incubator Awards (four new awards and six continuation awards).
+Eight interdisciplinary research teams at Duke have been selected to receive the 2015-2016 Duke Institute for Brain Sciences Research Incubator Awards (five new awards and three continuation awards).
 The Research Incubator Awards program is designed to encourage innovative approaches to problems of brain function that transcend the boundaries of traditional disciplines.
 The award provides seed funding for collaborative research projects that will lead to a better understanding of brain function and translate into innovative solutions for health and society.

-Investigators: Murali Doraiswamy (Psychiatry and Behavioral Sciences), Tobias Egner (Psychology and Neuroscience), Scott Huettel (Psychology and Neuroscience), Walter Sinnott-Armstrong (Philosophy and the Kenan Institute for Ethics)
+Investigators: Murali Doraiswamy (Psychiatry & Behavioral Sciences), Tobias Egner (Psychology & Neuroscience), Scott Huettel (Psychology & Neuroscience), Walter Sinnott-Armstrong (Philosophy and the Kenan Institute for Ethics)

 Project Summary: When a psychopath kills a stranger for money, does he have any sense that his act is immoral—as most of us would?
 Do people who say sincerely that nothing is wrong with homosexual sodomy actually have an implicit negative attitude that they need to overcome?
 Do people who lie have any inclination to think that lying is immoral?
 Are all of our moral judgments ultimately based on such implicit moral attitudes?
 To answer such questions, we need some way to determine who has an implicit moral attitude and, if so, how strong it is.
 Unfortunately, no such test exists yet.
 Our goal is to develop several measures of implicit attitudes, using reaction times, accuracy rates, subliminal primes, eye movements, and brain activity.
 We plan to develop, refine, and validate these varied tests by comparing their results to each other as well as to independent measures of moral judgment.
 These new tests will enable us to test popular theories in moral psychology, to study the effects of implicit moral attitudes on behaviors in a variety of contexts, and eventually to improve the diagnosis, treatment, and prediction of recidivism in psychopaths and other mental illnesses associated with deficits in moral judgment and behavior.
 These new tools could thereby aid both theory and practice.